microsoft/SynapseML/docs/azure-setup.md

 # Azure Environment GPU Setup

-## Requirements on the connection between HDI Spark cluster and GPU VM
+## Requirements on a connection between an HDI Spark cluster and a GPU VM

 CNTK training using MMLSpark in Azure requires an HDInsight spark cluster and a GPU virtual machine (VM) connected via a virtual network (VNet) and that the GPU